Skip to main content

 Clean delivery, valid voucher acceptedSmall positiveOptional

-Probe has_blob=true but stream failedNegativeYes (candidate for phantom-announcement slashing)
+Probe claimed availability but stream failedNegativeYes (candidate for phantom-announcement slashing)

 Why not purely on-chain?

-On-chain reputation scales poorly — thousands of report transactions per hour on mainnet would be cost-prohibitive.
-The design keeps reports in gossip (cheap) and only escalates to on-chain slashing when the report crosses an evidentiary bar.
-Reporter-weight verification uses on-chain settlement as its anchor, so the weighting is auditable without all reports going on-chain.
-Source ADR: 008-reputation.md
+On-chain reputation scales poorly — thousands of report transactions per hour would be cost-prohibitive.
+Reports stay in gossip and only escalate to on-chain slashing when the evidentiary bar is crossed.
+Reporter weighting still anchors to on-chain settlement history, so it remains auditable.